ska-sa/katbeam/README.rst

    use another technique) to remove the antenna pointing errors during the observation in order to use a beam model successfully.

+Request:

+As a user, please email the author (mattieu@ska.ac.za) with details about your usecase requirements.
+This may influence future releases.
+A general description, what extent of the beams are needed, pixelation, frequency resolution, and accuracy requirements are of interest.

 Example usage:

 import matplotlib.pylab as plt